 After finishing our tea we decided to try our hand at Lotus flower making, which is a form of meditation.
 A really kind lady called Yeonok Lee talked us through step by step on how to make this beautiful creation.
 She was so patient with us helping us every step of the way.
 She also shared some food with us as she could see we were hungry as we had previously been at the demonstration supporting the Comfort Women of Seoul.

 It was a delicate process after the hard decision of choosing what colour petals we were going to use.
 Pinching the petals and gluing it onto the fine stems.

-Other activities were available such as wood block printing and colouring, however we felt that we should get on our way and explore more of Seoul.
+Other activities were available such as wood block printing and colouring.
+Thus, anyone interested on getting crafty in Seoul would have plenty of options available.
+However, we felt that we should get on our way and explore more of Seoul.